DataCanvasIO/HyperGBM/docs/en_US/source/installation.md

 ## Installing HyperGBM
 We recommend installing HyperGBM with `pip`.
-Installing and using HyperGBM in a Docker container is also possible if you have a Docker environment.
+Installing and using HyperGBM in a Docker container are also possible if you have a Docker environment.